imsempala/3D-Models/Chip Clip/README.md

 ### Clipping Feature

-Although the side pushing mechanism was easy, it would cause fatigue and surface wear at the clip.
+Although the side pushing mechanism was cool and easy to design, it would cause material fatigue and surface wear at the clip.
 I made it easier for a person to unclip the mechanism using a lever arm.
 One push on the side and it comes apart.

 ![image](https://user-images.githubusercontent.com/108013840/187764378-4da11af6-7739-496b-a6a6-32ce39da7e15.png)